Learn What is a Group Discussion and How to Crack a GD in an Interview with these simple GD tips, topics, rules and skills.

 For Example, Socioeconomic topics, Education related like, “How Plastic is affecting our Earth?”
 “Is a college degree necessary to become an Entrepreneur?”

 These are further categorized based on their outlook:

-a) Factual GD: These type of GDs are very informative and require a thorough knowledge of the subject.
+- Factual GD: These type of GDs are very informative and require a thorough knowledge of the subject.
 One should have actual facts and figures known before taking part in the discussion.
-E.g. Indian Economical growth since 1947.
+For Example, Indian Economical growth since 1947.

-c) Abstract GD: There are some topics which are not based on physical presence but are conceptual topics or intellectual topics.
+- Abstract GD: There are some topics which are not based on physical presence but are conceptual topics or intellectual topics.
 Such topics test the thinking capability and the analytical thinking of the candidate.
+For Example, Humanity.